 Jennifer screams and manages to fight him off.
 The commotion is loud enough to wake up Patty, who goes in the room to find out what all the noise is about.
 Patty sees how distraught Jennifer is and sees that Doc is on the floor in his underwear.
 It’s easy to figure out what happened, even though Jennifer is too shocked and/or ashamed to say it out loud.
 Patty takes Doc’s side and makes the excuse that he was drunk and probably thought he was in the wrong bedroom.

 Jennifer’s relationship with her mother is never really the same after that.
-They have some very angry arguments, where Jennifer expresses outrage that her mother failed to protect her from Doc, and it isn’t long before Jennifer runs away from home.
+They have some very angry arguments, where Jennifer expresses outrage that her mother failed to protect her from Doc.
+It isn’t long before Jennifer runs away from home.
 Jennifer barely says goodbye to Nick (played by Hopper Jack Penn, Dylan Penn’s real-life brother), who just kind of fades into the background for the rest of the movie.
 After Jennifer experiences the harshness of living on the streets (the movie doesn’t say for how long), Jennifer decides to show up unannounced at her father John’s place, where he lives alone, and she asks if she can stay with him.

 John is reluctant at first, but he eventually agrees.
 Jennifer also tries to get him to turn his life around.
 John actually gets a straight-laced sales job in an office.
 But viewers can easily predict that John, who’s spent most of his adult life as a con man, is eventually going back to his criminal ways.
 The movie telegraphs it in the opening scene, where Jennifer has the meeting with U.S Marshal Blake about John’s counterfeiting.